History of Pomerania (1933–1945): Free City of Danzig

 In May 1933, the Nazi Party won the local elections in the city.
-However, they received 57 percent of the vote, less than the two-thirds required by the League of Nations to change the Constitution of the Free City of Danzig.
-The government introduced anti-Semitic and anti-Catholic laws, the latter primarily being directed against the Polish and Kashubian inhabitants.
-In the 1930s the rights of local Poles were commonly violated and limited by the local administration.
+However, they received 57 percent of the vote, less than the two-thirds required by the League of Nations to change the constitution of the Free City of Danzig.
+The government introduced antisemitic and anti-Catholic laws, the latter primarily being directed against the Polish and Kashubian inhabitants.
+In the 1930s, the rights of local Poles were commonly violated and limited by the local administration.
 Polish children were refused admission to public Polish-language schools, premises were not allowed to be rented to Polish schools and preschools.
 In 1937, Poles who sent their children to private Polish schools were demanded to transfer children to German schools, under threat of police intervention, and attacks were carried out on Polish schools and Polish youth.

 German militias carried out numerous beatings of Polish activists, scouts, and even mailmen, as "punishment" for distributing the Polish press.
 German students attacked and expelled Polish students from the technical university.
 Dozens of Polish surnames were forcibly Germanized, while Polish symbols that reminded that for centuries the city was part of Poland were removed from landmarks, such as the Artus Court and the Neptune's Fountain.

 From 1937, the employment of Poles by German companies was prohibited, and already employed Poles were fired, the use of Polish in public places was banned and Poles were not allowed to enter several restaurants, in particular those owned by Germans.
 In 1938, the Germans committed over 100 attacks on Polish homes on the day of the Polish 3 May Constitution Day.
 In 1939, before the German invasion of Poland and outbreak of World War II, local Polish railwaymen were victims of beatings and arrests.

 The city also served as a training point for members of the German minority within Poland that, recruited by organisations such as the Jungdeutsche Partei ("Young German Party") and the Deutsche Vereinigung ("German Union"), would form the leading cadres of Selbstschutz, an organisation involved with murder and atrocities during the German invasion of Poland in 1939.
 Jews were also increasingly persecuted; the Danzig Great Synagogue was taken over and demolished by the local authorities in 1939.